-You can check out our website here and see what you think!
+You can check out our website design and see what you think!

 Checklist Item Number 2: Do You Like Your Designer’s Portfolio?

-We have dozens of projects displayed in our portfolio, which are available for review here.
+We have dozens of projects displayed in our web design portfolio, check them out!

 Checklist Item Number 3: Does Your Designer Have Great Reviews?

 We have many five-star reviews on Google.
 You can check out several of them here.

 Checklist Item Number 4: How Does Your Web Designer’s Website Rank?

 Our website ranks on page one for web design and SEO services in Henderson, Nevada.